Suyooo/sifas-mapdb/README.md

 putting confirmed ones here)

 # Live Difficulty
-The live difficulty ID can be read as `ABCCCDDE`:
+The Live Difficulty ID can be read as `ABCCCDDE`:
 `A`: Live type, see below
 `B`: Group, see below
 `CCC`: Song ID
 `DD`: (Real) Difficulty, see below
 `E`: Unique Identifier

+`ABCCC` uniquely defines which song the live difficulty belongs to, and is called the Live ID.

 ## Live type
 - 1: Free Live